What is buildings insurance?

 We can’t give you a direct answer to this question as it all depends on your living arrangements and what you think you need.
 If you buy both buildings and contents insurance you have cover that protects your home and your belongings.

 The table below shows what our buildings and contents cover includes.
-Don’t forget with esure you can buy both policies together at a discount.
 Please refer to our policy document for more information.

 |Fixtures and fittings